Introduction to Serology

-Antibodies keep the body healthy and enable identification of past or present infection…
+Antibodies enable identification of past or present infection

 Antibodies are formed by the body in response to infection against foreign proteins called antigens.
-Antigens enter via the mouth, nasal passages or through broken skin.
+Antigens enter the body via the mouth, nasal passages or through broken skin.
 Upon doing so the body’s immune system defends the body by producing antibodies, particles that attach to the antigens to deactivate them.
-Serology tests enable the identification of the type of antibodies and antigens present in the blood and enable determination of the type of infection you may have or may have had in the past.
-Serology tests can also determine if you have immunity to a certain organism.
+Serology tests identify the type of antibodies and antigens present in the blood and determine the type of infection the patient may have or may have had in the past.
+Serology tests can also determine immunity to a certain organism.

 Anti-Streptolysin O used to determine recent streptococcal infection caused by the streptococcus bacteria.
 Infections can be mild or severe, varying from throat infections, cellulitis, sinusitis, impetigo and middle ear infections to life-threatening infections of the blood or organs such as pneumonia, meningitis and sepsis.
 In addition this test also helps identify the presence of post streptococcal complications including rheumatic fever which causes inflammation of the joints or heart, and glomerulonephritis which refers to damage of the glomeruli (tiny filters in the kidneys).
 The latter are rare and are caused by the body’s immune system attacking healthy body tissue in response to streptococcus bacteria.